-- Exempted material: The prosecution may certify good faith compliance despite the fact that it has not provided certain lost or destroyed material or material subject to a protective order (CPL 245.50 [1]). - Questions concerning new provision's application: CPL 245.50 (1) provides that the certificate of compliance "shall identify the items provided."
-It further provides that "[n]o adverse consequences to the prosecution or the prosecutor shall result from the filing of a certificate in good faith . . . ."
-The question arises whether the prosecution will be deemed not to have effectively announced its readiness where it has filed a certificate of compliance that has inadvertently omitted an item it has provided. - o Certification of compliance with local court accusatory instrument requirements (CPL 30.30 [5-a]) \NEW\: Where the defendant is being prosecuted by a local court accusatory instrument, the prosecution will not be considered ready for trial unless the prosecution has certified that all counts of the accusatory meet the statutory requirements for a local court accusatory instrument under CPL 100.15 and 100.40 (CPL 30.30 [5-a]). - o Court inquiry into prosecution's actual readiness (CPL 30.30 [5]) \NEW\: The prosecution will not be deemed ready upon its statement of readiness unless the court has inquired "on the record" as to the prosecution's actual readiness. - Questions about application: There are number of unsettled questions about the new provision's application, such as the (1) depth of the inquiry required; (2) whether the People will be deemed unready if the inquiry is not sufficiently probing; and (3) whether the failure to object to lack of inquiry or to the depth of the inquiry will waive the inquiry requirement.
-As the third point, it should be argued that given the provision's mandatory language - "shall make an inquiry" - makes the inquiry requirement not waivable by silence (see People v Rudolph, 21 NY3d 497, 501 [2013]).
+- Impact of supplemental certificates of compliance on validity of original certificate of compliance: The filing of a supplemental certificate of compliance with respect to additional discoverable material will not render the previous certificate of compliance invalid if the additional discovery could not have been provided at the time of the filing of the previous certificate of compliance with diligent, good faith efforts (CPL 245.50 [1-a]; see e.g. People v Askin, 68 Misc 3d 372 [Nassau County Ct 2020]). - certification of compliance with local court accusatory instrument requirements (CPL 30.30 [5-a]): Where the defendant is being prosecuted by a local court accusatory instrument, the prosecution will not be considered ready for trial unless the prosecution has certified that all counts of the accusatory meet the facial sufficiency requirements for a local court accusatory instrument under CPL 100.15 and 100.40 and that those counts not meeting the requirements for facial sufficiency have been dismissed (CPL 30.30 [5-a]; see People v Lavrik, 72 Misc 3d 354 [certification of compliance was invalid because it did not state that any unconverted count had been dismissed; instead, it merely certified that all counts "currently charged" satisfied facial sufficiency requirements]). - O Court inquiry into prosecution's actual readiness (CPL 30.30 [5]): The prosecution will not be deemed ready upon its statement of readiness unless the court has inquired "on the record" as to the prosecution's actual readiness (People v Ramirez-Correa, 71 Misc 3d 570, 572 [Crim Ct, Queens County 2021]). - Questions about application: There are number of unsettled questions about this provision's application, such as (1) the depth of the inquiry required; (2) whether the People will be deemed unready if the inquiry is not sufficiently probing; and (3) whether the failure to object to the lack of inquiry or to the depth of the inquiry will waive the inquiry requirement.
+As to the third point, it should be argued that the provision's mandatory language - "shall make an inquiry" - makes the inquiry requirement not waivable by silence (see People v Rudolph, 21 NY3d 497, 501 [2013]).